LTLA/subpar/README.md

 ## Quick start

-The `subpar::parallelize()` function requires the number of workers, the number of tasks, a function that sets up any worker-local variables, and another function that iterates over the range of tasks and executes them in a single worker.
+The `subpar::parallelize()` function requires the number of workers, the number of tasks, and a function that iterates over the range of tasks and executes them in a single worker.

 ```cpp
 #include "subpar/subpar.hpp"